NandiniVar/beam-boards/README.md

 Email-based OTP login (no passwords).

-Post-login redirect to the main ticket dashboard.
+Post-login redirect to the main dashboard.

 📁 Projects & Tickets